-Device implementations MUST meet the key performance metrics of an Android 4.0 compatible device defined in the table below:
+Device implementations MUST meet the key performance metrics of an Android- compatible device defined in the table below:

-Metric Performance Threshold Comments The following applications should launch within the specified time.
-The launch time is measured as the total time to complete loading the Application Browser: less than 1300ms default activity for the application, including the time it takes to start the

-Eduloti titio Contacts: less than 700ms Settings: less than 700ms Linux process, load the Android package into the Dalvik VM, and call onCreate.
-Simultaneous Applications When multiple applications have been launched, relaunching an alreadyrunning application after it has been launched must take less than the original launch time.
+Metric Performance Threshold Comments Application Launch Time The following applications should launch within the specified time.
+Browser: less than 1300ms Contacts: less than 700ms Settings: less than 700ms The launch time is measured as the total time to complete loading the default activity for the application, including the time it takes to start the Linux process, load the Android package into the Dalvik VM, and call onCreate.
+Simultaneous Applications When multiple applications have been launched, re-launching an already-running application after it has been launched must take less than the original launch time.